As your belly expands along with the rest of you, wearing your old underwear will become increasingly difficult.

 The Bottom Line

-Giftpocket underwear may boast one of the lower price tags, but their quality is anything but low.
+Our top pick for the best maternity underwear is the Giftpocket underwear.
+While it may boast one of the lower price tags, their quality is anything but low.
 They’re soft and have that great V shape for women who don’t like their underwear to rest on their bellies while they’re pregnant.

 They’re even better value than they first seem since you’ll be able to continue wearing them after you have your baby and before you shed the baby pounds.
 They’ll hold up well in the wash without fading or shrinking.